alexklibisz/elastiknn/developer-guide.md

 1. It makes it easier to ask questions on the Lucene issue tracker and mailing list.
 2. They are the most CPU-bound parts of the codebase.
 While Scala's abstractions are nicer than Java's, they sometimes have a surprising performance cost (e.g., boxing).
-3. It makes them more likely to be useful to other JVM developers.
-In particular the `models` project, which can be used to hash vectors and compute similarities in any JVM app.

-### Build tools: Task and Gradle
+### Build tools: Task and SBT

-Gradle manages the plugin and all of the JVM (i.e. Java and Scala) subprojects.
+SBT manages the plugin and all the Java and Scala subprojects.

 Task is used to define command aliases with simple dependencies.
 This makes it relatively easy to run tests, generate docs, publish artifacts, etc. all from one file.